bookhutt/nas_data_assessment/README.md

 # Error tracking
 Initial data import encountered problems with census_tract_data for 2015 or 2017, likely due to null values in csv source files.
 1291 of some odd 74002 rows represents unaccaptable data loss.

+# Data Quality Issues
+for census_tract_data there's a couple column name issues of concern

+ordinal position, a.column_name, b.column_name
+1,censustract,tractid
+13, citizen, votingagecitizen

+We can reasonably assume, but not be certain that these columns are analogous to eachother, but without the ability to confirm from source we must err on the side of caution on not rely on them for any analytic purpose.